 Maybe you already imagine that when we all move in self-driving cars it will not be necessary to park.
 True, but this former utopia is still at least a couple of decades away.

-If you have a recent smartphone, you probably know that it supports “wireless charging”, but that still means placing it on a charging pad.
-It's more convenient than connecting a cable, but there's an even better option.
+If you have a recent smartphone, you probably know that it supports "wireless charging", but that still means placing it on a charging pad.
+It's more convenient than plugging in a cable, but there's an even better option.

 True wireless charging is "OTA", or over the air.
 Just like WiFi, it doesn't need cables, plugs or charging pads - it only charges devices up to 10 meters away, quickly and safely.

 It's a technology that has existed for years (Nikola Tesla predicted it even in the early 1900s), but it is only now that energy companies are trying to make it available economically and on a large scale, and by 2030 they will succeed.